lbryio/lbry.com/content/news/163-lbry-development-community-update-Feb-2018.md

 ### New and updated LBRY FAQ Articles
 We recently revamped and simplified our ["What is LBRY?"](/faq/what-is-lbry) FAQ, so it's a tad easier to digest for first time LBRY users.

 The new [LBRY Basics](/faq/lbry-basics) FAQ entry which will provide first-time (and existing) LBRY app users a better understanding of the various components of the app.
-It also explains what LBRY accounts are used for and stresses that all LBRY data, including your wallet where credits are stored, is only available on your computer and should be [backed up](/faq/how-to-backup-wallet) accordingly.
+It also explains what LBRY accounts are used for and stresses that all LBRY data, including your wallet where Credits are stored, is only available on your computer and should be [backed up](/faq/how-to-backup-wallet) accordingly.

 We've also added FAQs which detail LBRY's [content policy](/faq/content) and [acceptable use policy](/faq/acceptable-use-policy).
 Thanks to @julie for her hard work on these!